André Deed: Start of film and stage career

 André Deed moved to Paris and began to appear in vaudeville theatre and cabaret, including at the Folies Bergère.

 In 1901, cinema pioneer Georges Méliès directed André Deed in several films.
 Deed would later incorporate many of Méliès' trick-shots into his comedies.

 Films for Pathé

 Move to Italy and world tour

 In 1908, Deed negotiated a lucrative move to the Itala studios in Turin, and he began starring in the Cretinetti comedy series directed by Giovanni Pastrone, an artist later thought by Martin Scorsese as the father of many innovations often attributed to D.W.
 Griffith and Cecil B. DeMille.
-Deed worked with an Italian crew consisting of Alberto Collo and Emilio Ghione, two local actors, and her future wife, Valentina Frascaroli.
+Deed worked with an Italian crew consisting of Alberto Collo and Emilio Ghione, two local actors, and his future wife, Valentina Frascaroli.
 They were amongst the supporting cast in these films.

 In 1913, Deed embarked on a world theatrical tour with Frascaroli, taking in Europe and Latin America.